ItsRisingTide/issues-tracker-Redux-MaterialUI/README.md

 MaterialUI:

-- I really liked the idea of theme object where all design parameters are held;
-- Overall matirialUI system is cool:
+- I really liked the idea of theme object where all design parameters are held and overall materialUI system is cool:
 - -Typography with responsive fonts
 - -Fixed color system
 - -Built in components, that can be customized with your theme